top of page

 Kitchen Cabinet Layout with Rounded Corners on Island Overhang

-Why Cabinet Design Matters for Aging in Place
+Why Kitchen Cabinets for Aging in Place Matters

 Reachability